The Dark Is Not the End, It’s the Invitation.

 How to Play in the Dark was born out of a desire to create spaces where people don’t just talk about change—they feel it, embody it, and become it.

-Where people can surrender without fear.
+Where people can feel safe enough to surrender even if there is fear.

 Where the deepest transformation doesn’t feel like a chore—but like coming home to something primal, tender, and true.